 - Beginner: $80 / 4-week session, $60 / 3-week session

 - Intermediate: $80 / 4-week session, $60 / 3-week session

-Note: Please pay the flower fee to instructor via cash or check on first day of class.
+Note: Please pay the flower fee to the instructor via cash or check on the first day of class.

 - Oki Education Center